ibm-cloud-docs/key-protect/st-init-cli.md

 Where:

 * `<KEYSHARE_FILE_1>#<PASSWORD1>` is the location of one of the keyshares, along with a passphrase for the file that is created.
-Note that the passphrase is optional but if one is set, it must have at least six characters.
+The passphrase is mandatory and must be between 6-255 characters.
 * `<KEYSHARE_FILE_2>#<PASSWORD2>` is the location of another keyshare, along with a passphrase for the file that is created.
 Note that the passphrase is optional but if one is set, it must have at least six characters.
 * `<KEY_NAME>` is the name of your master key.
 * `<ADMIN_KEY_FILE>#<PASSOWRD3>` is the location of your admin and its passphrase you generated earlier (if you are not bringing your own identity).